NeumoNeumo/Linux-0.11/README.md

 the compiler will assume that we are already in the long mode.
 So we need to enter long mode before executing head64.s.
 One must setup a GDT in preparation for long mode.
 Therefore, a GDT is required in setup64.s.
 The same applies to LDT.
 But we can neglect setting up LDT in head64.s because of `cli`.
+So we did not setup LDT :).

 2. Why lldb disassemble incorrectly in real mode?